hackoregon/transportation-system-backend/README.md

 The API also supports xplicit filter fields as part of URL query strings.
 The following fields are currently supported -

 ##### Usage:
+If filtering just "00173" for the field 'ser_no' -
 ```
 http://localhost:8000/api/crashes/?ser_no=00173
 ```

 ### Versions
 The API supports Accept Header Versioning.
-If no version is specified the request header _latest_ version is returned by default.
+Version numbers in API requests are optional and if no version is specified the request header _latest_ version is returned by default.
 Specify versions as numbers, as shown in header example below -

 ```
 GET /api/crashes HTTP/1.1
 Host: example.com:8000
 Accept: application/json; version=1.0
 ```

+__Latest__ version: 1.0 (as of 02/19/2018)

 ### Note on Permissions
 All users can browse the API.
 Read-only access is the default permission for unauthenticated users.